ihmeuw/vivarium/docs/source/concepts/event.rst

 -----------------

-An :class:`Event <vivarium.framework.event.Event>` is a simple container for a group of attributes that provide all the necessary information to respond to the event.
-Events have the following attributes:
+An :class:`Event <vivarium.framework.event.Event>` is a simple container for a group of class attributes that provide all the necessary information to respond to the event.
+Each Event contains the following:

 .. list-table:: **Event Attributes**
    :header-rows: 1